Reason.com - Free Minds and Free Markets

 (Illustration: Midjourney)

-It goes without saying that any tool or power government acquires for addressing some crisis of the moment will eventually—often, almost immediately—be deployed against the general public.
+Any tool or power that the government acquires to address the crisis of the moment will eventually be deployed against the general public.
 So it is with border enforcement and the crackdown on immigrants.
 Surveillance technology ostensibly intended for the enforcement of laws regulating migration is being turned against Americans.

-So, the feds were just trying to intimidate McLellan to get her to stop her constitutionally protected monitoring of government operations.
+The feds were trying to intimidate McLellan to get her to stop her constitutionally protected monitoring of government operations.
 They used capabilities acquired to combat illegal immigration to identify her and go to her home.
-As the Journal's Shifflett and Critchfield add, the "high-tech dragnet built to locate, track and deport people residing illegally in the U.S., allows thousands of federal agents nationwide to peruse a trove of data belonging to more than 300 million people, including citizens."
+The "high-tech dragnet built to locate, track and deport people residing illegally in the U.S.," the Journal's Shifflett and Critchfield noted, "allows thousands of federal agents nationwide to peruse a trove of data belonging to more than 300 million people, including citizens."

-The report referenced a contract with Palantir which would "provide the government with the ability to track people's movements with 'near real-time visibility.'"
-According to The Wall Street Journal, that contract has since expanded to provide federal agents with the Enhanced Leads Identification and Targeting for Enforcement (ELITE) phone app, which pulls from a variety of government databases to plot targeted individuals on a map.
+The report mentioned a contract between ICE and Palantir that would "provide the government with the ability to track people's movements with 'near real-time visibility.'"
+According to The Wall Street Journal, that contract has since expanded to provide federal agents with the Enhanced Leads Identification and Targeting for Enforcement phone app, which pulls information from a variety of government databases to plot targeted individuals on a map.

 The Electronic Privacy Information Center (EPIC) warns that "ICE is currently using the Mobile Fortify app in the field to identify anyone they happen to encounter and want to identify."
-In a letter joined by other civil liberties groups, EPIC cautions that Mobile Fortify pulls up vast amounts of data from photos.
-"By pointing their phone at an individual for face identification, ICE can query various databases and obtain data related to 'individuals, vehicles, airplanes, vessels, addresses, phone numbers and firearms.'"
+In a November letter joined by other civil liberties groups, EPIC cautioned that Mobile Fortify pulls up vast amounts of data from photos: "By pointing their phone at an individual for face identification, ICE can query various databases and obtain data related to 'individuals, vehicles, airplanes, vessels, addresses, phone numbers and firearms.'"

-In a case of predictable mission creep, federal agents are using Mobile Fortify not just on suspected undocumented migrants, but also against protesters like McLellan.
+In a case of predictable mission creep, federal agents are using Mobile Fortify not just on suspected undocumented migrants but also against protesters like McLellan.
 Scanned protesters have lost TSA PreCheck and Global Entry status for travel.
-In itself that may not sound like a big deal, but it means the federal government is willing to identify and retaliate against people for exercising constitutionally protected rights.
-That can extend to more serious consequences.
+In itself, that may not sound like a big deal, but it means the federal government is willing to retaliate against people for exercising constitutionally protected rights.
+That can extend to far more serious consequences.

 Once somebody is on the government's radar, agents can target their associates.
-Vanderbilt Law School's Bianca Castillo reports that federal officers use a system called Penlink which "allows agents to 'geofence' a specific area and identify all cell phones within its range, thus giving ICE the ability to track the movements and locations of these phones and their owners over time."
+Vanderbilt Law School student Bianca Castillo reports that federal officers use a system called Penlink, which "allows agents to 'geofence' a specific area and identify all cell phones within its range, thus giving ICE the ability to track the movements and locations of these phones and their owners over time."
 The feds use the system without seeking warrants, claiming it is a commercial database exempt from Fourth Amendment requirements.
-But this appears to be "in direct violation of Carpenter v.
-United States, in which the US Supreme Court held that mobile phone location data revealed so much about people's lives that, under the Fourth Amendment, authorities need a warrant to access it from phone companies," adds Castillo.
+That position, Castillo notes, seems to be "in direct violation of Carpenter v.
+United States, in which the US Supreme Court held that mobile phone location data revealed so much about people's lives that, under the Fourth Amendment, authorities need a warrant to access it from phone companies."

-Even committed border warriors who favor stronger enforcement of immigration rules should have qualms about the deployment of surveillance state capabilities by the government.
+Even committed border warriors who favor stronger enforcement of immigration rules should have qualms about the government's deployment of surveillance-state capabilities.
 Tools and techniques adopted for one purpose are inevitably redirected to others, as the government is doing by targeting protesters with technology originally intended for immigration control.
 These surveillance tools will be used by other agencies to enforce rules and laws important to future administrations.

 Ultimately, there's no such thing as a single-purpose surveillance state.
-There's just the misuse and abuse of the government's ability to monitor and identify people who come to its attention.
+There's just the misuse and abuse of the government's ability to identify and monitor people who come to its attention.

 The Rattler is a weekly newsletter from J.D.
 Tuccille.
 If you care about government overreach and tangible threats to everyday liberty, this is for you.